A day in the life of a stylist’s assistant pt.3

 As with our previous shoot, we had some time to wait for the sun to go down.
 Nicky took some close up shots of our James Martin alongside the new product as well as detailed shots of the product.
 There was time now though for team bonding – with a cheeky glass of rose, in the sun.
 There was of course a bit of packing up to do here and there and some prep for the next shot, but Ali insisted she was ok doing it for the moment.
 I felt rather guilty and thought that perhaps this was my model diva moment: drinking rose instead of hanging fairy lights.
 The enjoyment was rather scuppered when the clouds suddenly darkened and the heavens opened; like the flash of a camera, everyone ran about picking up camera equipment, grabbing mobile phones and Ali – brilliantly prepared as ever – brought out plastic covers she had brought for the table setting, just in case of rain, which I have to add wasn’t forecasted.

-Despite our plan being to wait until the sun was going down, the rain showers which at one point produced something closer to hail, brought to life the realisation that we were going to have to try to get the dusk shot done sooner rather than later before a full monsoon hit!
+Despite our plan being to wait until the sun was going down, the rain showers which at one point produced something closer to hail, brought to life the realisation that we were going to have to try to get the dusk shot done sooner rather than later before a full monsoon hit – the struggles of the life of a stylists assistant!
 Everything was in place and after some beauty touch ups, we were ready to go, placed in slightly different positions – mine was on the floor on a rather comfy cushion which suited me.
 No sooner had we started sipping on our wine, posing, laughing and chatting, did a torrential downpour hit us seemingly out of nowhere and there was a mad scramble to cover the table again and get everyone and everything into the shelter.
 I spotted my little ballet shoes being pummelled by fierce rain drops as I was rushing inside and ran out to get them whilst hearing someone shout across to me to get a camera light close by.
 It rather reminded me of sailing…. moments of calm and peace interrupted by moments of sheer panic!
 We all huddled around in jumpers and coats waiting for the rain to stop once again.
 The day had turned from a gorgeous bright summers day, to a cold, wet, wintry one – good old British weather.

 The rain started to cease, however the new concern was that the rain had completely changed the colour of the floor and everything looked a lot darker.
 The show had to go on though and the shots had to be achieved so out we went, stripping off our lovely winter layers and sitting on slightly damp chairs and cushions (mine had a few plastic bags underneath it for protection).
 The drops held off however and we got our shots which turned our brilliantly, and you wouldn’t know by looking at them how wet and wintry the day had become.